South London derby: Sutton United v AFC Wimbledon

+This matchup has become known as the Thameslink derby, after the train operator that serves both locales.
 Sutton United and Wimbledon first met in the Third round of the FA Cup on 7 January 2017, when Sutton were a non-league club playing in the National League.
 The teams drew 0–0 at Gander Green Lane.
 Sutton won the replay 3–1 at Kingsmeadow.